struct/isoalloc/PERFORMANCE.md

        2.018058123 seconds time elapsed
 ```

 The test above is on a free tier Amazon t2.micro instance with 1 CPU and 1 Gb of RAM.
 IsoAlloc just barely beats ptmalloc here.
 Below are the results from an Amazon c5n.large instance with 2 CPUs and 4Gb of memory.
+The IsoAlloc configuration had `PRE_POPULATE_PAGES=1` which reduces page faults.

 ```
 $ sudo perf stat build/tests